madlabsinc/mevn-graphql-boilerplate/README.md

-# Mevn - GraphQl - Boilerplate
+# Mevn - GraphQL - Boilerplate

 > Boilerplate to start out with mevn-graphql